-Another Diving Site fron Koh Lanta Island
+Another Beautiful Diving Site from Koh Lanta Island

 Anemone reef is a large pinnacle absolutely covered in lime green and sky blue magnificent anemones.
 Located less than a mile from Shark Point, the rock formation rises up from 30 meters to 5 meters below the surface, and is a well known shipping hazard.
 It was this reef that struck the King Cruiser in 1997.
 As a result, you can still see a gap at the top of the pinnacle created by the ship’s hull.